brikis98/yevgeniy-brikman-homepage/_posts/2008-05-25-weight-lifting.md

 But I didn't want to talk about software engineering today.
-Instead, I wanted to discuss another misunderstood hobby of mine: weight lifting (aka strength training, resistance training, "going to the gym", "pumping iron", etc).
+Instead, I wanted to discuss another misunderstood hobby of mine: weight lifting (aka strength training, resistance training, "going to the gym", "pumping iron", etc.).
 I've been lifting consistently for about 4 years now and my current routine is to workout 3 day a week, 1.5 hours a day.
 Many people seem to have the impression that I spend all 90 minutes standing in front of a mirror doing bicep curls